tobega/tailspin-v0/TailspinReference.md

 although the elements could be arrays).
 Selecting only a few dimensions will select everything from the remaining dimensions as a new array, but you cannot dereference it immediately in the same step.

-It is an error to select elements outside the range of a dimension.
-However, impossible ranges are legal but result in an empty array.
+It is generally an error to select elements outside the range of a dimension.
+However, ranges are legal and will select the elements that exist within the range, if any, else an empty array is returned.
-So, for example, `$(0)` will result in an error, but `$(0..0)` will result in an empty array, which can be handy.
+So, for example, `$(0)` will result in an error, but `$(0..0)` will result in an empty array, which can be handy, and `$(0..2)` will return the first two elements just like `$(1..2)`.

 An array is a built-in processor that responds to the following messages:
 * `::length` returns the length of the first dimension.